-5. Plaintiff is a [REDACTED] limited liability company and is the creator and seller of high-quality, unique [REDACTED] [REDACTED] [REDACTED] ("[REDACTED] Products").
-Plaintiff sells these designs through its [REDACTED] and [REDACTED], which allows consumers to purchase the genuine products through the company's e-commerce marketplaces.
-The [REDACTED] Products have become enormously popular and even iconic, driven by Plaintiff's exacting quality standards and innovative designs.
-Among the purchasing public, genuine [REDACTED] Products are instantly recognizable as such in the United States and around the world.
+5. Plaintiff is a [REDACTED] limited liability company and is the creator and seller of [REDACTED] ([REDACTED] [REDACTED]) [REDACTED] (collectively, the " [REDACTED] Products").
+Plaintiff sells these products through its brand [REDACTED], which allows consumers to purchase the product through the company's e-commerce marketplaces.
+The [REDACTED] Products have become enormously popular and even iconic, driven by Plaintiff's exacting quality standards and innovative formulas.
+Among the purchasing public, genuine [REDACTED] Products are instantly recognizable as such.
+In the United States and around the world, the [REDACTED] Trademark has come to symbolize high quality, and the [REDACTED] Products are among the most recognizable [REDACTED] in the United States.

-6. Plaintiff launched its [REDACTED] and [REDACTED] branded products in [REDACTED] and [REDACTED], which are available through its website, Amazon storefront, Etsy, selected retail stores, and a wholesaler.
-Plaintiff's founder and inventor created the unique [REDACTED] Designs after observing a demand in the marketplace for [REDACTED] [REDACTED].
-Plaintiff's unique products have been advertised with its federally registered trademarks.
-Plaintiff continues to heavily market and promote its unique products on its e-commerce marketplaces, social media, advertisements, and product demonstration videos to educate consumers on both its products and trademarked names.
-Its online marketplaces and social media feature original content, reviews, and testimonials for [REDACTED] Products.
+6. Plaintiff launched its [REDACTED] branded products through the Company's [REDACTED] [REDACTED] Shopify, and [REDACTED].
+Plaintiff's founders and inventors created the unique [REDACTED] products after observing a need for [REDACTED] [REDACTED].
+Plaintiff has introduced several variations of the [REDACTED] and [REDACTED] Products through its various e-commerce marketplaces.
+Plaintiff's unique products have been advertised with its federally registered trademark for several years.
+Plaintiff continues to heavily advertise its unique products on all its e-commerce marketplaces, social media, advertisements, and product demonstration videos to educate consumers on both its products and trademarked name.
+Its websites and social media feature original content, reviews, and testimonials for the [REDACTED] Products.